 New cardholders can earn 100,000 Membership Reward points after spending $6,000 in the first six months of card membership.
 However, this card truly shines when it comes to American Express card benefits and annual reimbursements.
 Cardholders have access to premium perks such as extensive airport lounge access, annual travel credits, elite hotel status deals, comprehensive travel protections and much more.

-While the Platinum Card from American Express offers extensive travel benefits and lounge access, its steep annual fee and limited bonus category coverage doesn’t make sense for your average consumer.
-(Especially if you are solely looking for streaming coverage).
-Luckily, the long list of benefits are worth well over $1,400 and can easily cover the annual fee.
+While the Platinum Card from American Express offers extensive travel benefits and lounge access, its steep annual fee and limited bonus category coverage don’t make sense for the average consumer — especially if you’re solely looking for streaming coverage.
+Luckily, the long list of benefits is worth well over $1,400 and can easily cover the annual fee.
 However, that won’t be possible if you aren’t willing to take full advantage of the Platinum Card’s features — and then some.

 Citi Custom Cash Card: Best for customizable rewards

 With the no-annual-fee Citi Custom Cash℠ Card, you’ll earn 5 percent cash back on up to $500 in purchases in your top eligible spending category each billing cycle (then 1 percent back), plus 1 percent on all other purchases.
 You can earn based on the following categories: select streaming services, restaurants, gas stations, grocery stores, select travel, select transit and more.

 You don’t have to activate the categories in order to earn 5 percent back because you’ll automatically earn that rate on whichever eligible spending category you spent the most in.
 If you spend a significant amount of your budget on streaming services, and in this case the most, this card makes it easy to maximize your return each month.

 Currently, streaming services that qualify include Amazon Prime Video, Disney+, ESPN+, HBO Max, Netflix, Showtime, Sling TV, Spotify, Vudu, YouTube TV and more.